wazo-platform/wazo-doc/source/community/community.rst

 Community Documentation
 ***********************

-This page provides links to resources on various topics around XiVO.
+This page provides links to resources on various topics around Wazo.
 They have been generously created by people from the community.